EXPLORE OUR WEBSITE

 Other Reading Resources

 There are many local libraries throughout Ealing.
-The closest one to school being Wood End library on Whitton Avenue West, which has many children's and adults’ books, including dual language texts.
+The closest one to school being Perivale library on Horsenden Lane South, which has many children's and adults’ books, including dual language texts.
 It also has free Internet access.

 There are also several good websites to support parents and carers in knowing what to read and what questions to ask and how to read with children.